RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/cp/cp-6.3.md

 ## Control Statement

-Identify potential accessibility problems to the alternate storage site in the event of an area-wide disruption or disaster and outline explicit mitigation actions.
+The organization identifies potential accessibility problems to the alternate storage site in the event of an area-wide disruption or disaster and outlines explicit mitigation actions.

+## Control Objective

+Determine if the organization:

+- \[CP-6(3)[1]\] identifies potential accessibility problems to the alternate storage site in the event of an area-wide disruption or disaster; and

+- \[CP-6(3)[2]\] outlines explicit mitigation actions for such potential accessibility problems to the alternate storage site in the event of an area-wide disruption or disaster.

 ## Control guidance

-Area-wide disruptions refer to those types of disruptions that are broad in geographic scope with such determinations made by organizations based on organizational assessments of risk.
-Explicit mitigation actions include duplicating backup information at other alternate storage sites if access problems occur at originally designated alternate sites or planning for physical access to retrieve backup information if electronic accessibility to the alternate site is disrupted.
+Area-wide disruptions refer to those types of disruptions that are broad in geographic scope (e.g., hurricane, regional power outage) with such determinations made by organizations based on organizational assessments of risk.
+Explicit mitigation actions include, for example: (i) duplicating backup information at other alternate storage sites if access problems occur at originally designated alternate sites; or (ii) planning for physical access to retrieve backup information if electronic accessibility to the alternate site is disrupted.

-## Control assessment-objective

-potential accessibility problems to the alternate storage site in the event of an area-wide disruption or disaster are identified;
-explicit mitigation actions to address identified accessibility problems are outlined.